huyvu38/Connection-Space/README.md

 Then the user is prompted to enter username and password for log in.

-If user login successfully, the program will show the Option Menu with 10 options:
+If user login successfully, the program will show the Option Menu with 9 options:

 1. View that user profile

 2. Edit that user profile

-3. View other user profile

-4. Delete their account

-5. Add friend
+3. Add friend

-6. Remove friend
+4. Delete friend

-7. Block friend
+5. Block user

-8. Unblock friend
+6. Unblock user

-9. Send message
+7. Send message

+8. Search user then view other user profile

-10. Log out
+9. Log out

 If the user writes down 1, 2, 3, the program will prompt the user to enter the information that they want to see or edit, and the program comes back to the Option Menu again.